akabanov/sneaky_bird_apps_template/README.md

 These are configured once (not per project).

 **Note:** This instruction uses a convention of storing the secrets in `.secrets` directory in user's `$HOME`.
-It makes sense to securely back up the content of this directory on a regular basis.
+It makes sense to securely back up the content of this directory every time you modify its content.

 It also makes sense to create a file in that directory for all the environment variables listed in this instruction, and call this file from your `.bashrc` like this: `source ~/.secrets/.bashrc_creds`